 Confetti Cookies Bars are the perfect Easter dessert recipe!
-Sugar cookie dough topped with fluffy marshmallows, spring candy, and salty pretzels.
-Totally irresistible!
+Sugar cookie dough is topped with fluffy marshmallows, spring candy, and salty pretzels—totally irresistible!

 You’ll also want to make a big batch of Chex Mix Bunny Chow and super easy Easter Oreo Bark!
 Find more delicious inspiration with these 40 Easter Treats!

-We’re all about Healthy Food Recipes most of the time, but when a holiday rolls (or hops) around, there’s room for easy Easter treats.
-Take our super popular Bunny Chow or Pinterest-worthy Easter Oreo Bark for example!
+When the Easter holiday rolls (or hops) around, easy Easter treats are perfect for your dessert table.
+Take our super popular Easter Brownies or Pinterest-worthy Easter Oreo Bark, for example!

 These sugar cookie bars are easy to whip together, and the layers meld together just perfectly.

-The cookie base fits just right under the fluffy marshmallow layer that’s then topped with pastel candies, sprinkles, and white chocolate.
-Oh, and don’t forget the pretzel pieces that bring an irresistible salty crunch!
+The cookie base fits just right under the fluffy marshmallow layer, which is then topped with pastel candies, sprinkles, and white chocolate.
+Oh, and don’t forget the pretzel pieces, which add an irresistible salty crunch!

 How to Make The Cookie Bars